Current Breeding Objectives

 Genetic trends show the amount of genetic gain in cents over time for a particular trait or index.To view Nithdale Suftexs genetic trends click on the Index or trait below:

 - Lamb Growth

-- Meat Yield Note: The last 4 years meat yield has level off as we found double MyoMAX sires had a negative impact on meat quality (lower IMF) and we used only zero and single copy MyoMAX sires.
-In 2019 we used 3 ram hoggets that have double MyoMAX but positive for meat quality.
-Trend for meat yield will begin to increase again.
+- Meat Yield Note: From 2015-2020 meat yield leveled off as we found double MyoMAX sires had a negative impact on meat quality (lower IMF) and we used only zero and single copy MyoMAX sires.
+In 2019 we used 3 ram hoggets that had double MyoMAX but positive for meat quality.
+The trend for meat yield has begun to increase again.

 Selection of Stud 2th Sires Used 2016